rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

 of external interfaces, etc. And associated tooling can provide simulation, documentation and explanations of the expressions for end users who are interested.

-The primary concer of the calling contract is to enforce security and economic constraints such as reentrancy prevention and defining trust relationships between participants.
+The primary concern of the calling contract is to enforce security and economic constraints such as reentrancy prevention and defining trust relationships between participants.